albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 This single-winner procedure applies to:

 1. All Senate elections;
-2. All Presidential elections;
+2. All Presidential elections; and
-3. House elections in single-member districts; and
+3. House elections in states with fewer than three Representatives, as provided in Section 402(d).
-4. House elections in districts electing one or two Representatives.

 #### (f) Multi-Member District Election Procedures